jason71319jason/TDD_Chatroom/README.md

 * ChatRoom
     * Multi-threading Server
         1. Open socket and wait for accepting new client
-        2. When client is accpeted, create a new thread (handler) for client.
+        2. When client is accepted, create a new thread (handler) for client.
-        3. When client send message, handler need to boardcast it or deliver to someone.
+        3. When client send message, handler need to broadcast it or deliver to someone.
     * Client
         1. Open socket and connect with server
         2. A handler handle communication